 Our department offers excellent opportunities for students interested in persuing a graduate degree in Pharmacology.
 We educate undergraduate students, medical students, graduate students, and post-doctoral fellows, giving ample opportunities for interaction with faculty researchers.
 Our faculty's research interests are diverse, with special emphasis on cardiovascular and cerebrovascular pharmacology, physiology, neurovascular coupling, signal transduction, and medicinal chemistry/cancer chemotherapy.
 To see individual labs and their specific research interests please see the Research portion of our website.

-Our graduate students participate in the following activities:
+Our students participate in the following activities:

 - Annual Pharmacology Research Retreat